awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 the [required encryption context CMM component](complete-vectors/required-encryption-context-cmm.md#required-encryption-context-cmm-failures-on-encrypt) defines the conditions for encryption to fail.
-This can be interpreted as an evaluation rule, and the test manifest generator should implement this.
+This can be interpreted as an evaluation rule, and the test manifest generator should implement this when generating test vectors using the required encryption context CMM to determine when these vectors should fail.

 These rules can be relatively informal in the spec, but ideally should be written programmatically,